-The wars claimed two million lives and continued until 2005, when the Comprehensive Peace Agreement (CPA) was signed between Sudanese President Omar al-Bashir and then-leader of the Sudan People’s Liberation Army (SPLA) John Garang.
-Brokered by the United States, whose government and grassroots advocacy community had long supported southern independence, the CPA included a provision that gave citizens of South Sudan the opportunity to vote whether to remain part of Sudan or to break off and become an independent country.
+The fighting ended in 2005, when the Comprehensive Peace Agreement (CPA) was signed between Sudanese President Omar al-Bashir and John Garang, who was the leader of the southern independence movement, the Sudan People’s Liberation Army (SPLA).
+The United States played a large role in reaching the peace agreement.
+The US government had long supported southern independence and the CPA gave citizens of South Sudan the opportunity to vote on whether to remain part of Sudan or to break off and become an independent country.

-Some feared that the referendum or full separation from Sudan would reignite violence between the north and the south.
-Despite the fears, and with support from the international community, a peaceful referendum was held in January 2011, and the citizens of South Sudan voted overwhelmingly for independence.
+Some feared that the separation from Sudan would reignite violence between the north and the south.
+Despite these fears, and with support from the international community, a peaceful vote was held in January 2011, and the citizens of South Sudan voted overwhelmingly for independence.

 Ethnic Conflict and War

-A political crisis that began in 2013 erupted into a large-scale civil conflict that has taken on an ethnic cast, as Dinka militias and supporters of the president, Salva Kiir, have battled Nuer forces loyal to former Vice President Riek Machar.
-Forces on both sides have targeted civilians based on their ethnic identity—using murder, rape, assault, and torture.
+Two years after independence, a political crisis in the newly-formed country erupted into a large-scale civil conflict that has taken on an ethnic tone, as Dinka militias and supporters of South Sudan's president, Salva Kiir, have battled Nuer forces loyal to former Vice President Riek Machar.
+Since then, the conflict has involved several of the country’s 64 ethnic groups.
+Forces on all sides have targeted civilians based on their ethnic identity—using murder, rape, assault, and torture—among other crimes.

-Many parts of the country are cut off from receiving adequate food aid and medical attention due to insecurity.
-UN Food and Agriculture Organization Director of Emergencies Dominique Burgeon noted in June 2017, “The only way to stop this desperate situation is to stop the conflict, ensure unimpeded access and enable people to resume their livelihoods.”
+Many parts of the country are cut off from receiving adequate food aid and medical attention due to the violence.
+The UN Food and Agriculture Organization Director of Emergencies noted in June 2017, “The only way to stop this desperate situation is to stop the conflict, ensure unimpeded access and enable people to resume their livelihoods.”